People On Twitter Noticed This Super-Annoying Thing About Hotels & We Can Relate

 Like many humans in 2017, we tend to catch up on our social media messages before bed and then keep our phones charging overnight.
 Same goes for when we stay in a hotel.
 So when we saw this viral Twitter moment, we could totally relate to what people are saying in the threads: There are often no power outlets near hotel beds, which is super-annoying.
 What are we supposed to do in the morning, sprint across the room to turn off the snooze button when our phones are charging?

-Last month, Birmingham, U.K., engineer Jake Archer went so far as to devise his own solution, moving the double bed in the hotel room where he was staying all the way across the room to reach the outlets.
+Last month, Birmingham engineer Jake Archer went so far as to devise his own solution, moving the double bed in the hotel room where he was staying all the way across the room to reach the outlets.

 Advertisement